Appendix: Config Format Reference

 Overview

-PLS reads .cwt files, builds "config groups", and parses configs into structured "config objects" used by language features (highlighting, completion, navigation, inspections, documentation, etc.).
+The plugin reads .cwt config files, builds "config groups", and parses the configs within into structured "config objects".
+These config objects are widely used in language features such as highlighting, completion, navigation, inspections, and quick documentation.
+The config system is composed of two major elements:

 Configs

-This chapter introduces the purpose, key format points, and parsing notes for various configs to help you understand and write these special structures correctly.
+This chapter introduces the purpose, format essentials, and considerations of various configs, helping readers correctly understand and write them.

 Normal Configs